What is Passendo?

 What does Passendo potentially know about me?

-We don’t store your actual Email address in order to protect you.
+We don’t store your actual Email address, which is to protect you.

-We store information about what Ads have been shown to you, and if you ignored them, clicked them or something else.
-Remember, we don’t know your Email, only the One-way encrypted version.
+We store information about which ads have been shown to you, and if you ignored them, clicked them or something else.
+Remember, we don’t know your Email, only the one-way encrypted version.